-We train our method TVDO and other value-decomposed MARL algorithms on this game for 80,000 episodes and examine the final value functions in the limit of full exploration($\epsilon$ = 1).
-Specifically, full exploration is to ensure that each method explores all game states.
-The full median episode rewards result of TVDO and other MARL approaches is shown in Figure ~\ref{fig:episode_rewards_TVDO_vs_VDN_QMIX} and~\ref{fig:episode_rewards_TVDO_vs_QPLEX}, which shows that only TVDO and QTRAN can achieve the optimal performance while other methods(VDN, QMIX, QPLEX) fall into the suboptimum because of penalty associated with miscoordinated actions.
-Although QTRAN achieve better performance on the learning optimality and stability, it needs the extra condition of an affine transformation from the joint Q-value to individual Q-values, which may results in unsatisfactory performance in some complex environments such as StarCraft \Rmnum{2}.
-In particular, QPLEX uses a scalable multi-head attention module with different layers and heads of attention (e.g. QPLEX-1L4H, QPLEX-2L6H, QPLEX-3L10H) to learn importance weight.
-Figure~\ref{fig:episode_rewards_TVDO_vs_QPLEX}, which shows the learning curves of TVDO and QPLEX, demonstrates that TVDO can converge to the optimum wheras QPLEX suffers from the learning optimality and stability while it performs better by increasing the scale of neural network.
+We train our method TVDO and other value-decomposed MARL algorithms on this game for 80,000 episodes and examine the final value functions in the limit of complete exploration ($\epsilon$ = 1).
+Specifically, complete exploration is to ensure that each approach explores all game states.
+Furthermore, individual action-value function networks consist of two hidden layers, which are shared across all baselines.
+The global action-value network $Q_\glb$ is composed of two hidden layers, each consisting of 32 units and ReLU non-linearities.
+All neural networks are trained using the Adam optimizer.
+The full median episode rewards results of the proposed TVDO method and some MARL baselines are shown in Figure ~\ref{fig:episode_rewards_TVDO_vs_VDN_QMIX} and~\ref{fig:episode_rewards_TVDO_vs_QPLEX}, which show that only TVDO and QTRAN can achieve the optimal performance, while other MARL methods (VDN, QMIX, QPLEX) fall into the suboptimum because of penalty associated with miscoordinated actions.
+Although QTRAN achieves better performance on the learning optimality and stability, it needs the extra condition of an affine transformation from the joint action-value to individual action-values, which may result in unsatisfactory performance in some complex environments such as StarCraft \Rmnum{2}.
+In particular, QPLEX introduces a scalable multi-head attention module with different heads of attention and layers (e.g. QPLEX-1L4H, QPLEX-2L6H, QPLEX-3L10H) to learn importance weight.
+Figure~\ref{fig:episode_rewards_TVDO_vs_QPLEX}, which shows the learning curves of TVDO and QPLEX, demonstrates that TVDO can converge to the optimum whereas QPLEX suffers from the learning optimality and stability while it performs better by increasing the scale of neural network.